 The family of Johannes Rauschenbach-Vogel continued to run IWC for four generations.
 And eventually, it would include Dr. Carl Jung by marriage on the board of directors.

-Today, IWC makes several Pilot’s watches which are iconic for their design and size, and in 1936, IWC made its first Pilot’s watch.
+Today, IWC makes several Pilot watches that are iconic for their design and size, and in 1936, IWC made its first Pilot watch.
 This is the big Pilot model which is still made today.

 21. IWC launched its Ingenieur model in 1976